-Las Vegas may be best known for its casinos and nightlife but there are also great places to get out and enjoy outdoor recreation nearby.
+Las Vegas may be best known for its casinos and nightlife but there’s also outdoor recreation nearby.
 From Red Rocks Canyon in Las Vegas to the many national parks near Las Vegas here are some of the best places to go to get out into nature.

 While there are may things to do in Vegas with kids, sometimes it is good for your mental health just to get away.
 Are you looking to get away from the lights of the Las Vegas Strip, and out into nature?
 Make your plans for a road trip to one of these nearby national parks!
 There’s also a variety of state parks worth checking out.